uoraa/vueWysiwyg/README.md

   iconOverrides: { "bold": "<i class='your-custom-icon'></i>" },

   // if the image option is not set, images are inserted as base64
+  // replace images and set alignments by clicking the image in the editor
   image: {
     uploadURL: "/api/myEndpoint",
     dropzoneOptions: {}